WitnessCo/contracts-core/README.md

 ### Additional Dependencies

+The contracts in this repo also depend on [Solady](https://github.com/Vectorized/solady) for various utilities.
+You may need to separately configure this depending on your environment and toolchain; see Solady's docs for more information.

 ## Usage

 Witness's core contracts can be permissionlessly integrated with by other systems on or offchain.
 Offchain systems can leverage these contracts as a source of truth for verification, while onchain consumers can inherit from the `WitnessProvenanceConsumer` contract for a more seamless integration.